WikiIslam

 WikiIslam is an anti-Muslim and anti-Islam wiki.
-The website was founded by Ali Sina in 2006 and acquired by the Ex-Muslims of North America in 2015.
+The website was founded by Ali Sina in 2006.
 Registered users may modify and edit its content.
+In 2015, the website was acquired by the Ex-Muslims of North America It underwent a major revision in 2020, and currently presents itself as a critical encyclopedia focused on Islam.

 Overview

 The website was registered on October 27, 2005 and launched on September 4, 2006.
 It was founded by Ali Sina, an Iranian-born Canadian ex-Muslim, and originally maintained by his organization, Faith Freedom International, part of the counter-jihad network.
 As of 2013, among the site's aim was to act in defence against a perceived "global threat" of Muslims and Islam; the site described its purpose as "collect[ing] facts relating to the criticism of Islam from valid Islamic sources" without the effect of "[politically correct] censorship" that is common in Wikipedia.
 It rejected concerns of Islamophobia by arguing that Islam has been proved to be a "dangerous ideology".

 As a "community-edited website", the wiki was set to be edited and modified by (registered) approved netizens.
-As of 2018, information on (alleged) internal contradictions in the Quran, persecution of non-Muslims and ex-Muslims, follies of Muhammad etc. are held; a narrow focus is maintained on "violence, sexuality and gender conflicts".
-Also as of 2018, apostasy testimonies are featured too and the site holds a list of 101 provocative questions which are to be asked of any Muslim to prove that Islam is not a "true religion," running in tune with the site's active encouragement to criticize Muslims.
+As of 2018, information on (alleged) internal contradictions in the Quran, persecution of non-Muslims and ex-Muslims, follies of Muhammad etc. were held; a narrow focus is maintained on "violence, sexuality and gender conflicts".
+Also as of 2018, apostasy testimonies were featured too and the site held a list of 101 provocative questions which are to be asked of any Muslim to prove that Islam is not a "true religion," running in tune with the site's active encouragement to criticize Muslims.
+The same year, WikiIslam was noted to feature slurs about Muhammad.
 Translations of content into multiple languages are available.
 In December 2015, the Ex-Muslims of North America (EXMNA), a secularist organization, took ownership and operation of the site.

+Around 2020, a major revision to WikiIslam took place with a stated aim to "provide accurate and accessible information from traditional and critical perspectives” on Islam, and stressing a "zero-tolerance policy on hateful, misleading, unencyclopedic, and polemical content."
+As of 2022, WikiIslam did not "meet all the requirements stated in their own vision document," although some content was in line with the new vision.
+Articles generally presented how Muslim scholars have addressed specific "questions or episodes in the history of Islam"; internal variations and differences among Muslim scholars are also "often presented."
+However, there is "seldom (if ever)" content that includes modern discussions or "progressive interpretations."
+In addition, there was a bias in the selection of topics covered on the website, some of which explicitly or implicitly linked Muslims with a non-rational worldview that is incompatible with a scientific outlook, and often tended to cast them or Islam in a negative light when voices of contemporary scholars or contextualisation of debates were lacking.
+WikiIslam continues to have "hardly any information that presents Muslims in a positive or neutral way."